strongloop/zone/README.md

   * In the root zone, `zone.data` equals the global object.
   * In any other zone, `zone.data` starts off as an empty object with the parent zone's `data` property as it's prototype.
   * In other words, `zone.data.__proto__ === zone.parent.data`.

 ## Gates

+**NOTE: The Gate API will be replaced by something that's easier to use!**

 As explained earlier, it is not allowed to arbitrarily enter a zone from another zone; the only exception being that you can always enter an ancestor zones.